bitbankinc/NLoop/README.md

 * `nloop-cli` ... command line tool to work with `nloopd` (TBD)

-Download the latest binary from [the release page](https://github.com/joemphilips/NLoop/releases) and run with `--help` to see the possible configuration option
+Download the latest binary from [the release page](https://github.com/joemphilips/NLoop/releases) and run with `--help` to see the possible configuration option.

 `nloopd` must connect to following services to work correctly.